nforgeio/neonKUBE/README.md

 ## Continuous Integration

 These conventions make automating builds and deployment relatively straightforward.
 The basic approach is to have a CI infrastructure monitoring the **prod**, **stage**, **test**, and any other interesting branches for changes.
-When a change is detected, the CI environment pulls and builds the branch including building, tagging and pushing any Docker images using the tagging conventions and then deploying the images to cluster(s) as required.
+When a change is detected, the CI environment pulls and builds the branch including building, tagging and pushing any Docker images using the tagging conventions and then deploying the images to hive(s) as required.

 For example to publish a production change, a developer would: